bhaskarjoshe/life-skills/prevention-of-sexual-harassment.md

    - **Reaction**: Calmly but assertively remind them that professional and respectful conduct is expected in the workplace.
 If the behavior persists or causes discomfort, I will report it.

 2. **Equal Appreciation**
-   - **Scenario**: Compliments or attention are directed unequally, crossing professional boundaries (e.g., showing undue favoritism toward one individual).
+   - **Scenario**: Compliments or attention is directed unequally, crossing professional boundaries (e.g., showing undue favoritism toward one individual).
    - **Reaction**: Establish clear boundaries.
 If the behavior makes me uncomfortable or becomes excessive, document the incidents and report them to HR or a manager.

 3. **Everyone Loves a Compliment**